c6o/docs/content/guides/getting-started.md

 ### Initialize the CLI

-After the CLI is installed, to finalize the setup, please run:
+After installing the CLI, run:

 ```bash
 > sudo czctl init
 ```

 > [!NOTE]
-> The CLI requires `sudo` access in order to modify your systems `hosts` file.
-The hosts file
+> The CLI requires `sudo` access to modify your systems `hosts` file.
+The `hosts` file
 > is used to define in-cluster DNS information on your local machine during a teleport session.

 ### Access Your Cluster

-Many CLI commands interact with a Kubernetes cluster.
-Therefore, the CLI requires access to a kubeconfig for your cluster.
-This file is specified via the `KUBECONFIG` environment variable.
+Many CLI commands need to interact with a Kubernetes cluster.
+Therefore, the CLI requires access to a `kubeconfig` for your cluster.
+Specify this vile via the `KUBECONFIG` environment variable.

 ```bash
 export KUBECONFIG=/path/to/kube.config